How to Start a Laser Engraving Business

 If you have an artistic eye and are looking for a unique and profitable business to start, a laser engraving business may be a great opportunity.
 The costs to start one are relatively low, and your potential profit margins are high.
-Laser engraving is easy to do, and you could build a great business and be your own boss.
+Custom laser engraving is easy to do, and you could build a great business and be your own boss.

-A laser engraving business uses a laser engraver to mark items such as jewelry, awards, phone cases, wedding gifts, toys, book covers, and many other pieces.
+A laser engraving business uses a laser engraver to mark items such as jewelry, awards, mugs, phone cases, wedding gifts, toys, book covers, and many other pieces.
 It offers customers the opportunity to personalize items to their specifications.

 According to Markets to Markets, the laser marking industry is expected to grow 6% per year to become a $3 billion market in 2024.
 Laser marking is much more accurate and precise than traditional marking methods, fueling the growth of the industry.